quii/learn-go-with-tests/structs/readme.md

 }
 ```

-Now let's refactor the tests to use `Rectangle` instead of plain `float64`s.
+Now lets refactor the tests to use `Rectangle` instead of plain `float64`s.

 ```go
 func TestPerimeter(t *testing.T) {